Ottoman Bosnia and Herzegovina

-The Ottoman Empire era of rule in Bosnia and Herzegovina (first as a sanjak, then as an eyalet) and Herzegovina (also as a sanjak, then eyalet) lasted from 1463/1482 to 1878 de facto, and until 1908 de jure.
+The Ottoman Empire era of rule in Bosnia (first as a sanjak, then as an eyalet) and Herzegovina (also as a sanjak, then eyalet) lasted from 1463/1482 to 1908.

 Ottoman conquest

 The Ottoman conquest of Bosnia and Herzegovina started in 1384, and subsequently the Ottoman invasion expanded into the so-called Bosansko Krajište.
 The Kingdom of Bosnia finally fell in 1463.
 Herzegovina fell to the Turks in 1482.
 It took another century for the western parts of today's Bosnia to succumb to Ottoman attacks.
 Bosnia continued legally under the royal House of Berislavić, and fell finally in 1527 with the fall of its capital Jajce.
 The first occupation administration was established that same year.

 A significant number of Bosnians converted to Islam after the conquest by the Ottoman Empire in the second half of the 15th century, giving it a unique character within the Balkan region.
 This conversion appears to have been not sudden but a gradual process based on various rules imposed by the Ottomans — it took more than a hundred years for the number of Muslims to become the majority religion.
 The general view among scholars is that the Islamization of the Bosnian population was not the result of violent methods of conversions but was, for the most part, peaceful and voluntary.